Lee Wallace: International career

 Alongside Hearts team-mate Calum Elliot, Wallace was an integral part of the Scotland under-19 team that reached the final of the 2006 European Championships, where they lost 2–1 to Spain.
 He started every match at left back.
 Wallace made his full international debut for Scotland in October 2009, playing in a friendly against Japan in Yokohama.
 He continued to feature for Scotland under manager Craig Levein.
 In the Euro 2012 Qualifying match against Liechtenstein, Wallace suffered a serious injury to his posterior cruciate knee ligament.

 Following Rangers' demotion to the Scottish Third Division, doubt was cast on Wallace's future international career by Craig Levein.
 However, on 31 January 2013, Wallace was named in the first squad of newly appointed Scotland manager Gordon Strachan.
 Wallace was named in the Scotland squad to face Croatia but late pulled out due to injury.

 In August 2013, Rangers teammate David Templeton expressed his surprise at the omission of Wallace from the Scotland squad for the special challenge match with England.
 Manager Ally McCoist urged Wallace to use being overlooked for the international at Wembley as motivation to push into future Scotland squads.
 Wallace was recalled to the Scotland squad for the 2014 World Cup qualifiers with Belgium and Macedonia.
 Wallace was left out of the squad in March 2014, as Strachan gave Andrew Robertson a first selection.

 After over two years out of the national team, Wallace was recalled for friendlies against Italy and France in May 2016.
 He subsequently pulled out of the squad, along with teammates Chris Martin and Alan Hutton, for unknown reasons.
 Wallace played in a 2018 World Cup qualifier against England at Wembley in November 2016, due to injuries to Robertson and Kieran Tierney.

 Coaching career

 On 27 March 2015, Wallace joined the coaching team at East of Scotland Football League side Tynecastle.
 Although his playing career will take precedence, Wallace aimed to combine both roles.
 He was in the away dugout as Rangers Under-20s played Tynecastle at Rangers Training Centre in July 2015.

-Wallace is now an assistant coach for the under-20 team at Kelty Hearts.
+Wallace is now an assistant coach for the under-18 team at Heart of Midlothian.